pulsar-edit/package-backend/docs/reference/Admin_Actions.md

 ### Non-URL Safe Name

-Package's were excluded from the repackaging process if they contained a name that was not URL Safe.
+Packages were excluded from the repackaging process if they contained a name that was not URL Safe.

 The below packages were never repackaged due to this: